dimzrio/kubernetes/13_resources/README.md

 ### Limits ###

-- If memory exceeds of limit the container will be killed (restarted).
+- If memory exceeds of limit the container will be killed (restarted) - OOMKilled (Out Of Memory).
 - If cpu exceeds of limit the container still running but is clamped.

 ~~~~